By Ayla Girouard, LPN

 Our Reviews Team recommends products and services we believe provide value in the lives of our readers.
 We’ve spent more than 1,000 hours carrying out in-depth research on portable oxygen concentrators to give you the most accurate review.
 To make our selections, we:

-- Engaged in independent research
+- Engaged in independent research of portable oxygen concentrator users

-- Consulted with three geriatric care experts and one respiratory therapist
+- Consulted with three geriatric care experts

 - Mystery shopped four brands and five models of portable oxygen concentrators